Autonomiccs/autonomiccs-platform/README.md

 ## Getting involved contributing

-The Autonomiccs project welcomes anybody interested to work towards the development of Cloud Computing autonomic management.
+The Autonomiccs project welcomes anybody interested in working towards the development of Cloud Computing autonomic management.

-You don't need to be a developer to contribute with this project, we are pleased with any contribution.
+You don't need to be a developer to contribute to this project, we are pleased with any contribution.
 We need people that can help with documentation, promotion, design, evolve research topics etc.

 Mailing lists:
 - Hold on, we are working on that.